Development, Approval and Administration of University Policies

 To ensure coordination of policies and procedures, procedures, when published, will be appropriately linked to the relevant policy(ies).

-Process for the Development, Approval and Administration of a Policy:
+Process for the Development, Approval and Administration of Policy and Procedures:

 1. Approval of Concept